frederikgramkortegaard/sanitara/README.md

 ## How it Works
 Currently, the service works by exposing an API, in which one can send a domain name, and recieve a safety prediction via. a series of data formatting, heuristics and machine learning models.
-At this time, predictions for both phishing and pornography websites are complete and fully working.
+At this time, predictions for both phishing and pornography websites are complete and fully working as well as white- and blacklist functionality.

 To see detailed metrics and in-depth explanations of how the models are built check out [models.md](./models.md).
 And for an explanation of which heuristics we use go to [heuristics.md](./heuristics.md)